xtenzQ/blog/_posts/2020-09-13-wsl-and-emulators.md

 {% include pic.html url="https://i.imgur.com/hgxZhvv.jpg" description="Windows Features" %}

-After a couple of tries I figure out that disabling `Virtual Machine Platform` feature helped to solve the problem.
+It's not possible to run WSL and BigNox at the same time, but disabling `Virtual Machine Platform` feature helps to solve the problem.